Le Mans 24 Hours

 Any pair of loops can be used to define a custom sector, only the start(s) and end(s) loop need to be defined, the loops do not need to be consecutive.

-• The name of any of the additional sectors can not be the same as any of the sectors in the main feed which are: S1, S2, S3, PORSCHE, FORD, T1, T2.
+- The name of any of the additional sectors can not be the same as any of the sectors or speed traps in the main feed which are: S1, S2, S3, Speed1 (and PORSCHE, FORD, T6, T7 before 2025).

 Speed Traps for Custom Sectors